+2015 2014

-2014 2013 Multi-purpose facility project \$ - \$ 2,189,619 Health facility project 3,516,022 260,301 Balance, end of year \$ 3,516,022 \$ 2,449,920
+Health facility project \$ - \$ 3,516,022

+Balance, end of year \$ - \$ 3,516,022

 7. INVESTMENT IN GOVERNMENT BUSINESS ENTERPRISES

 The commercial government business enterprises that are included in the First Nation reporting entity, as described in note 1 a) to these financial statements, include Wincrief Forestry Products Limited Partnership ("Wincrief") and Lake of the Woods Forest Products LP ("LOTWFP").